 What I watch

 So do I get value from BBC TV?
 Over the last few years my TV viewing has changed drastically.
-Many of my favourite dramas and comedies can be found on Netflix, Sky Atlantic and Amazon.
-And let’s not forget a load of new programmes coming to Disney+.
+Many of my favourite dramas and comedies can be found on Netflix, Sky Atlantic and Disney+.

 Yet I do still watch plenty of excellent normal TV, mainly BBC and Channel 4.
 In fact some of the best shows I’ve watched over the last few years have been on these channels.

-From The Serpent, Ghosts, His Dark Materials, Devs, Motherland and Inside No 9 (all BBC), through to It’s a Sin, Catastrophe and The Handmaid’s Tale (all C4).
-And there are plenty of great older shows there too such as Peaky Blinders, IT Crowd, Line of Duty and The Bridge.
+From The Serpent, Ghosts, Hunt for the Killer, The Tourist, Guilt, Motherland and What We Do In The Shadows (all BBC), through to It’s a Sin, This Way Up and The Handmaid’s Tale (all C4).
+And there are plenty of great older shows available on-demand too, such as classic Attenborough, Happy Valley, His Dark Materials, Peaky Blinders, The IT Crowd and The Bridge.

 And I’m not alone.
 Most TV viewing is of a free to watch channel, whether that’s via Freeview or Sky.
 And the most-watched shows every year are on the BBC, ITV and Channel 4.
-Even big import TV shows like Game of Thrones or Stranger Things don’t come close.
+Even big import TV shows like Game of Thrones, Loki or Stranger Things haven’t come close.

 Still, £159 every year is a lot of money.
 And there are some cheaper alternatives with very good programmes.